-Disability Parking: If you have disability parking needs or related questions, please contact Susan Black, Parking assistant manager, at seblack2@purdue.edu or (765) 494-9493.
+Disability Parking: If you have disability parking needs or related questions, please contact Susan Black, Senior Manager of Parking Services, at seblack2@purdue.edu or (765) 494-9493.
 Parking permits must be returned to Parking Facilities upon ineligibility.
 Use or possession of forged, stolen, altered, transferred or invalid permits may result in a citation, immobilization and/or towing of the vehicle, criminal charges and/or disciplinary action through the University.
 No refunds will be issued after March 1st.

-Student Housing Parking: Students living in a Residence Hall, Hawkins Hall or in Purdue Village, need to contact their residence main office for information about obtaining a permit.
+Student Housing Parking: Students living in a Residence Hall or Hawkins Hall need to contact their residence main office for information about obtaining a permit.